Generalized Hitchin systems on rational surfaces: Divisors on rational surfaces

 \begin{proof} Suppose first that $D\cdot e_m=0$, so that $D$ is the total transform of a divisor on $X_{m-1}$.
 If $m>2$, then this divisor on $X_{m-1}$ is itself in the fundamental chamber, and has nonnegative intersection with $-K_{X_{m-1}}$.
 We can thus decompose it into $-d$-curves and copies of the anticanonical curve on $X_{m-1}$.
 The total transform of a $-d$-curve is either a $-d$-curve or the sum of a $-(d+1)$-curve and $e_m$, while the total transform of the anticanonical curve on $X_{m-1}$ is $C_\alpha+e_m$, and thus the decomposition on $X_{m-1}$ induces a decomposition on $X_m$ which again has the desired form.

-Similarly, if $m=2$ and $D\cdot e_2=0$, then we still find that $D$ is the total transform of a numerically effective divisor on $X_1$, and thus obtain the desired decomposition of $D$ by expanding it in the basis of the simplicial cone $\text{Eff}(X_1)$.
+Similarly, if $m=2$ and $D\cdot e_2=0$, then we still find that $D$ is the total transform of a nef divisor on $X_1$, and thus obtain the desired decomposition of $D$ by expanding it in the basis of the simplicial cone $\text{Eff}(X_1)$.

 Finally, suppose $D\cdot e_m>0$.
 Then we claim that $D-C_\alpha$ satisfies the original hypotheses.
 Indeed, if $C$ is a $-d$-curve for $d>2$, then

 while if $\sigma$ is a simple root, then $(D-C_\alpha)\cdot \sigma = D\cdot \sigma\ge 0$.
 In addition, $(D-C_\alpha)\cdot e_m = D\cdot e_m-1\ge 0$.
 Finally, we have